Call now in confidence immediate help & advice 24/7

 Couple sat laughing together in a field

-If you suffer from an addiction to drugs or alcohol, effective treatment must address two broad issues.
+If you suffer from an addiction to drugs or alcohol, effective rehab treatment must address two broad issues.
 The first issue involves detoxification.

 When you become addicted to drugs and alcohol, your body becomes addicted to these substances due to chemical reactions occurring in the brain and throughout your central nervous system.

 At first, this may sound like a positive development.
 However, the brain readjusts too quickly.
 This readjustment in brain chemistry also brings with it a range of dangerous withdrawal symptoms.
+Rehab can help support you through this.

 Get the help you need to beat addiction in Devon by calling us today on 0800 088 66 86